juniorsundarCasual/TGT/vault/volume-5.chapter-317.md

 ____

-At the dorms, Shuri suddenly pulled her face out of her pillows and sneezed loudly.
-She'd just been screaming away her anger into the down-filled bag, when suddenly an irritating tickling sensation pervaded her nostrils and forced her to release a large gust of air violently through both her nose and mouth.
+Shuri'd just been screaming away her anger into the down-filled bag, when suddenly an irritating tickling sensation pervaded her nostrils and forced her to release a large gust of air violently through both her nose and mouth.

+She suddenly pulled her face out of her pillows and sneezed loudly.

+"A-A-AAACHOOOOOOO!"

 ____